-• NGC-Irinotecan, also identified as PCS11T, is an analog of SN38 (SN38 is the active metabolite of irinotecan) and should have an improved safety/efficacy profile in every type of cancer that irinotecan is presently used.
+• NGC-Iri is an analog of SN38 (SN38 is the active metabolite of irinotecan) and should have an improved safety/efficacy profile in every type of cancer that irinotecan is presently used.
 The manufacturing process and sites for drug substance and drug product are presently being evaluated and IND-enabling toxicology studies will then be initiated.
 In addition, we are defining the potential paths to approval, which include defining the targeted patient population and the type of cancer.
-We plan to conduct IND enabling and toxicology studies in 2023 and 2024, subject to available funding.
+We plan to conduct IND enabling and toxicology studies in 2024, subject to available funding.